Mahamahopadhyaya

 Mahamahopadhyaya (Sanskrit: महामहोपाध्याय) is an honorific title given to prestigious scholars by the Government of India.
 Prior to 1947, the title was bestowed by the British Raj, and before them, by the kings of ancient India.
 In ancient India, a scholar that wrote works based on topics related to the shastras was granted the title Mahopadhyaya.
 The title Mahamahopadhyaya was bestowed on the best amongst the Mahopadhyaya scholars.

+History

+In the Mithila region of the Indian subcontinent, during the early period, the title of Mahamahopadhyaya was the highest Upadhi designated to a winner scholar at the Shastrartha of the examination called Shadyantra Pariksha held at the court of the king in the region or some public place in the region.
+The Shadyantra Pariksha was one of the three examination systems in the early Mithila.

+Notable recipients

 Some of the notable recipients are: